Multi-wavelength emission from 3C 66A: clues on its redshift and gamma-ray emission location: The model

-Here, we use the EBL model of \citet{Franceschini}\footnote{Opacities for photon-photon interaction as a function of the source redshift are available on the the website http://www.astro.unipd.it/background.} to de-absorb the observed VHE SED.
-This model is based on observations and takes into account all available information on cosmic sources contributing background photons. \citet{Franceschini} also considered the redshift evolution of EBL.
+where $f_{\rm observed}$ is the measured TeV flux, and $\tau(E_\gamma,z)$ is the optical depth of $\gamma$-ray with energy $E_{\gamma}$ at redshift $z$.
+Here, we use the EBL model of \citet{Franceschini}\footnote{Opacities for photon-photon interaction as a function of the source redshift are available on the the website http://www.astro.unipd.it/background.} to de-absorb the observed TeV spectra.
+This model is based on observations and takes into account all available information on cosmic sources contributing background photons.